-This is important, since it will determine your treatment plan.
-This includes the medications you take to manage your symptoms.
+This is an important distinction, since it will determine your treatment plan, including the medications you take to manage your symptoms.

-There are actually four types of this disorder, but the most common are Bipolar Type 1 and Bipolar Type 2.
+There are actually four sub-types of Bipolar Disorder, but the most common are Bipolar Type 1 and Bipolar Type 2.
 So, which one are you?

 Are You Bipolar Type 1 or 2?

 Bipolar disorder is a mood disorder that can affect anyone.
-It is characterized by episodes of mania and depression, though the severity can vary.
-This is the main difference between bipolar 1 and bipolar 2.
+It is characterized by episodes of mania and depression, though the severity of mania and depression can vary from case to case.
+This is the main difference between bipolar I and bipolar II.